Fazhan-cs/Fazhan-cs/_pages/about.md

   - /about.html
 ---

-I'm a undergraduate student at Nanjing University, majoring in computer science and technology.After that, I will continue to study for a master's degree in Nanjing University
+I'm a Master student at Nanjing University, majoring in computer science and technology.

-My research interest is Computer Vision and Medical Image Analysis,including:Semi supervised medical image segmentation, and Weakly supervised learning.
+My research interest is Computer Vision,Vision Language Model and Multi-modal Large Language Model.

-I can be reached at 201220041@smail.nju.edu.cn
+I can be reached at 522024330016@smail.nju.edu.cn